 - Using either a spoon, fill each egg with the yolk mixture.
 Pile it up slightly, but not too much or you’ll run out.
 With a fork, fluff the yolk into peeks or swirls.
 Sprinkle with paprika if desired.
 As another option, you can put the yolk mixture into a piping bag fitted with a star tip and pipe it into the eggs.
 This makes a pretty presentation.
 When I’ve had large patches of deviled eggs to make, I sometimes mash the yolks and combine the yolks with the mayonnaise mixture in food processor or in a bowl and blend with a hand mixer.
 It makes them very creamy and is faster than doing a large batch with a fork.
 Be careful not to over mix though or then can become a bit greasy.
 You would still just stir in the relish, but if you were using the pickle juice you would add that with the mayonnaise.

 - Note: If you taste the yolk mixture and it seems too salty or sweet, do keep in mind that it must also flavor the egg white, which has basically no flavor or seasoning, so what seems like too much may be just right.
 I would test one out to be sure and you can always adjust the seasonings to your taste.
-Enjoy!!!
+Enjoy!
+Recipe by: Diane Kometa

-Tagged: appetizer, Basic, best, breakfast, Christmas, Classic, demonstration, Diane Kometa, Dishin With Di, Easter, easy, eggs, from scratch, Halloween, homemade, How To Make, New Year's, New Year's Eve, Old Fashioned, quick, Recipe, Sides, Simple, snack, Thanksgiving, Traditional, tutorial, video, YouTube
+Tagged: American, appetizer, authentic, Basic, best, boiled, boiling, breakfast, Christmas, Classic, cook, cooked, cooking, demonstration, Diane Kometa, Dishin With Di, Easter, easy, egg, eggs, from scratch, Halloween, hard boiled eggs, homemade, How To Make, mayo, mayonnaise, mustard, New Year's, New Year's Eve, Old Fashioned, original, quick, Recipe, relish, salt, Sides, Simple, snack, snacks, southern, Thanksgiving, Traditional, tutorial, video, YouTube